icons8/plugins-docs/docs/plugins.md

 ### Other features

-**Transferring assets to canvas?**
+**Adding assets to canvas**

-You can transfer icons, photos and illustrations by clicking on them once.
+You can add icons, photos and illustrations by clicking on them once.
 It’s also possible to place icons on your canvas by drag’n’dropping them:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/2.9_Canvas.mp4" type="video/mp4"></video>

-**Changing the size of an icon?**
+**Changing the size of an icon**

 Adjust icon size in the drop-down next to the icon style.
 The size that you choose will be automatically applied to all icons: